KumarRajnish2003/HackathonProject/README.md

 Methods: Page classes encapsulate the interactions (methods) with those elements (e.g., enterUsername(), clickLoginButton(), getErrorMessage()).

 Benefits: This separation of UI elements and test logic drastically reduces code duplication, improves readability, and makes tests highly resilient to changes in the application's UI.
 If a locator changes, only the page object needs to be updated, not every test case that uses that element.

-### Best Practices

-Meaningful Naming Conventions: Adhere to clear and descriptive naming for test classes, methods, variables, and Page Objects.

-Modular Design: Maintain a highly modular framework structure for maximum reusability of components and easier maintenance.

-Code Comments: Include concise and clear comments for complex logic or non-obvious sections of code.

-Dependency Management: Regularly update Selenium WebDriver, browser drivers, and other third-party dependencies to their latest stable versions.

-Version Control: Utilize Git for efficient version control and collaborative development.

-CI/CD Integration: Integrate the framework with Continuous Integration/Continuous Deployment (CI/CD) pipelines (e.g., Jenkins, GitHub Actions) to automate test execution upon every code commit.